fhamborg/newstsc/README.md

 Note that we currently use `pytorch-transformers` for increased performance.
 You can also use the more recent `transformers` package, but it will lead to a [performance drop](https://github.com/songyouwei/ABSA-PyTorch/issues/27#issuecomment-551058509).

-## News-adapted BERT
+## News-adapted BERT (recommended, optional)
-We fine-tuned BERT on 10M sentences randomly sampled from the Common Crawl News Crawl.
+We fine-tuned BERT on 10M sentences randomly sampled from news articles from the [Common Crawl News Crawl](https://commoncrawl.org/2016/10/news-dataset-available/).
 To use it, download the [model](https://github.com/fhamborg/cope-tsa/releases/download/bert_news_v1.0_3e/bert_news_ccnc_10mio_3ep.zip), extract it, and place the folder `bert_news_ccnc_10mio_3ep` into `pretrained_models/`.